9.3 Disposable Tools and Makeup Infection Control

 Reusable Versus Disposable

-Reusable tools require cleaning before disinfection.
-Debris, oils, makeup residue, and skin cells can interfere with disinfectant contact.
-After cleaning, use an appropriate disinfectant for the required contact time and tool material.
-Store clean tools in a clean, covered, labeled, or otherwise protected location according to facility and state rules.
+Reusable tools must be cleaned before disinfection.
+Debris, oils, makeup residue, and skin cells block disinfectant contact, so a tool dropped straight into solution while still dirty is not truly disinfected.
+After cleaning, immerse or wipe with the appropriate disinfectant for the full contact time, then store clean tools in a clean, covered, labeled, or otherwise protected location per facility and state rules.

 Exam Connection

-The current NIC outline includes infection control in Scientific Concepts and makeup safety in Skin Care and Services.
-That means a makeup question may really be an infection-control question.
-When you see applicators, palettes, brushes, jars, pencils, or eye products in a scenario, ask what has touched the client, what is still clean, and what must be discarded or disinfected.
-The correct answer usually preserves the clean product supply and prevents used items from returning to the clean area.
+The NIC outline places infection control in Scientific Concepts and makeup safety in Skin Care and Services, so a makeup item may really be an infection-control item.
+When you see applicators, palettes, brushes, jars, pencils, or eye products in a scenario, ask: what has touched the client, what is still clean, and what must be discarded or disinfected?
+The correct answer preserves the clean product supply and keeps used items out of the clean area.

 Test Your Knowledge